-What are the Ingredients for Risotto ai Funghi?
+The Ingredients for mushroom risotto or Risotto ai Funghi?

-Then, mushrooms of course, the “must on list” ingredient of this dish.
-In this recipe I have used best quality dried mushrooms, an absolute special ingredient of many other tasty Italian recipes such as tagliatelle, chicken with mushrooms or lasagna.
+Then, mushrooms, of course, are the “must on the list” ingredient of this dish.
+In this recipe, I have used the best quality dried mushrooms, an absolute special ingredient of many other tasty Italian recipes such as tagliatelle, chicken with mushrooms, or lasagna.